aridjayarecipes/cutesrecipes.web.app/content/post/2459-steps-to-prepare-super-quick-homemade-detox-diet-onion-soup.md

 recipeinstructions:
 - "Cut the onion into appropriate-sized pieces."
 - "Combine the cut onion, water, and consommé soup stock in a pressure cooker and simmer for 5 minutes (after the pressure rises)."
-- "It'll ultimately become creamy, like this."
+- "It&#39;ll ultimately become creamy, like this."
 - "Top with parsley to taste."
 - "Be sure to drink water as well.
 (It has a great effect.)
 Drinking 2 liters of water a day is very effective.
 I always have water with me at work and on the go."
 - "Bonus tip #1: If using a microwave, combine 1 onion, 1/2 tablespoon consommé soup stock, and 4 tablespoons of water to a heat-resistant dish and microwave for 3-5 minutes.
 Mix together and eat."
 - "Bonus tip #2: If using a regular pot, combine 1 onion, 1/2 tablespoon consommé soup stock, and 300 ml of water and simmer until creamy.
 Be careful not to burn it."
-- "To spice it up if you get tired of the same taste:  Lately, I've been making this in a regular pot (Step 7).
+- "To spice it up if you get tired of the same taste:  Lately, I&#39;ve been making this in a regular pot (Step 7).
 Add some corn in the end for a sweeter taste."
 - "Spice it up if you get tired of the same taste: This is the version I make most often.
 It has carrots and bacon.
-It's just as delicious as your average bowl of soup.
+It&#39;s just as delicious as your average bowl of soup.
 And for me, this is the most effective."
 categories:
 - Recipe
 tags: